keutmann/TrustStamp/README.md

 Provides a web api interface for submitting proofs and get status.

-The server is a stand alone and run directly as a Console Application or Microsoft Windows Service (Easy install).
+The server is stand alone application.
+Can run directly as a Console Application or Microsoft Windows Service (Easy install).
 Comes with its own buildin Sqlite database and OWIN web api server interface.

 No need for IIS/SqlServer installed :)